the-dissidents/emmm/packages/libemmm/README.md

 > ```
 > This creates: `[!` argument|url `|` argument|text `]`
 >
-> Note the first shorthand has a slot, while the second doesn't.
+> Note the second shorthand is **slotless**.
 This means you can't put formatted content as text in the second shorthand.
+This also applies to slotless block shorthands: they can't have any content.
+>
+> You **can't define** named arguments in shorthands.

 [**-use** *module-name*]